EITC Pooled Fund Logo

 In 2012, The Fund contracted with a national polling firm (Hart Research) to support new research on EITC messaging through focus groups and national polling.
 Findings from this research are available upon request.

 In 2015, building on the polling and focus group findings, The Fund contracted a messaging firm (Topos Partnership) to explore the set of messages that might shift how people think about the EITC.
 This research, using deep “talk-back” message testing in several locations across the country, explored how people think about the EITC as a mechanism to reduce poverty and their reactions to messages regarding fraud and abuse of funds and other key message points.
-See findings from this research here.

 In 2022 The Fund contracted with SKDK to help support the creation of a centralized communications hub focused on the expanded Child Tax Credit that will work to promote the benefits of the policy, create and distribute a daily rapid response digest, and create new resources and additional communications capacity for advocates.